 Based on the mixed anecdotal evidence, it might be worth giving biotin a shot.
 Since we’re all different, nothing is going to work the same for everyone.
 We all have different needs and our lifestyles, diet, stress levels are different.

 There is obviously not magic pill to make hair grow super fast, but there are things that can make some difference, however small.

 In one recent study published in 2017, the researches found that in 18 reported cases of people taking biotin, all patients who received a biotin supplement reported improvements after taking the supplement

-Since so many people swear by this supplement, if you’ve never tried it before, then give it a try.
+Many people swear by biotin supplements for faster hair growth.
+If you’ve never tried it before, then give it a try.
 If there is any further evidence to support the use of biotin, I will share in future updates to this post.

 Remember, supplementing in never a substitute for a healthy and balanced diet.
 Supplements are simply ways to enhance our nutrition for optimal health.